felidadae/owca/README.rst

 Getting started
 ===============

-WCA is targeted at and tested on Centos 7.6.
+WCA is targeted at and tested on Centos 7.6
+(WCA should work on earlier versions of centos or other Linux distributions, however it is tested only on centos 7.6).

 *Note*: for full production installation please follow this detailed `installation guide <docs/install.rst>`_.

+To install WCA dependencies and build WCA pex file:

 .. code-block:: shell

     # Install required software.
-    sudo yum install epel-release -y
     sudo yum install git python3 make which python3-pip -y python3 -mpip install --user pipenv
     export PATH=$PATH:~/.local/bin